New tools to improve performance

 “For my role as the bridge between clients and advertisers, it’s incredibly helpful because it helps me identify if there’s a big issue, or if something looks off.
 I now know immediately what questions to ask my advertisers.”

 Manual data reporting requires a considerable time investment and invariably creates a lag in the information you report.

 For a team that relies on daily progress toward its goals, attending to manual reporting is inefficient at best.
 What’s more, for a company experiencing brisk growth year after year, manual reporting isn’t scalable.

 This was one of the top reasons the team sought out a solution to their reporting needs.

 “Prior to Databox, we were updating our Google Sheets every three days,” says Blomberg.
 “Now we update once a week.
 We can also reduce the number of metrics that we track.”

-This easy access to real-time data has reduced the manual entry down to just one weekly instance, leaving more time for the important work of developing strategy and helping their clients’ products come to market with as much visibility as possible.
+This easy access to real-time data in a Google Sheets reporting tool like Databox, has reduced the manual entry down to just one weekly instance, leaving more time for the important work of developing strategy and helping their clients’ products come to market with as much visibility as possible.